Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator: Proposed Constructions

-forms a $(2N,2N-k)$-GCS, where $N=2^a10^b26^c$, $a,b,c \geq0$, and $0\leq k \leq 2N-2$. \end{theorem} \begin{IEEEproof} See Appendix H. \end{IEEEproof} \begin{remark} This approach is designed to achieve reduced computational complexity while maintaining a significantly larger flock size than previous constructions.
-The structural properties of this construction also distinguish it from the previous construction of GCS, as it avoids the generation of CZCS. \end{remark} \begin{corollary} The matrix $\mathbf{G}= $ forms a Hadamard matrix of order $2N$. \end{corollary} \begin{IEEEproof} See Appendix I \end{IEEEproof}
+forms a $(2N,2N-k)$-GCS, where $N=2^a10^b26^c$, $a,b,c \geq0$, and $0\leq k \leq 2N-2$. \end{theorem} \begin{IEEEproof} See Appendix F. \end{IEEEproof} \begin{remark} This approach is designed to achieve reduced computational complexity while maintaining a significantly larger flock size than previous constructions.
+The structural properties of this construction also distinguish it from our previous construction of GCSs, as it avoids the generation of CZCSs. \end{remark} \begin{corollary} The matrix $\mathbf{G}= $ forms a Hadamard matrix of order $2N$. \end{corollary} \begin{IEEEproof} See Appendix G. \end{IEEEproof}